Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Water Details

-Maintaining the proper pH levels is extremely important if you want to have the most effective for your fish.
+Maintaining the proper pH levels is extremely important if you want to have the most effective environment for your fish.
 Rainbow sharks do best in water that’s between 6.5 and 7.5 pH levels.

 Before putting them in a brand new tank environment, prepare and ready your water and permit it to cycle for at least 14 days so that it has time to stabilize.